 The FSF has been granted Listing with a 'Non-Standard' ("NS") designation.
 This designation was granted because of the unique governance arrangements and unit holder restrictions.
 For further information, please see a copy of the waiver under Documents on FSF's homepage on nzx.com.

-The following information was extracted from Fonterra Shareholders’ Fund annual report, released on 25 September 2025:
+The following information was extracted from Fonterra Shareholders' Fund Interim Report , released 23 March 2026:

 Fonterra’s business performance